IsrC11/MAYA/README.md

 ### How use MAYA?

 >[!IMPORTANT]
->It is important to be sure our dataset contains the follow information:
+>It is essential to ensure our dataset contains the following information:
 >1.
 Smiles notation
 >2.
-Identificator
+Identifier
 >3.
-Value of activity or properties
+Activity or property values
+>
->Depending of the interest of the user it is possible select the descriptors and dimensionality reduction thecniques to use.
-Defining the variables as True or False is possible disable their calculation.
+>Depending on the user's interests, it is possible to select specific descriptors and dimensionality reduction thecniques to use.
+By setting variables as True or False, users can enable or disable their calculation.

-### Example of usage
+#### Example of usage
 ```markdown
 # This is an example
 chemical_multiverse(dataset='/content/example.csv', smiles_column_name='SMILES', target_activities=['Target_1', 'Target_2', 'Target_3'], MACCS=Falce, ECFP=True, MD=Falce, vPCA=True, t-SNE=True )